I can’t rightly remember how long I worked at the Orange County Register–13 or 14 years or something close.

 I was cavalier about that first meeting, telling a tableful of grumpy editors everything that was wrong with the home and garden section.
 They asked and it was my chance.

-As the loyal reader, I wanted something different from my favorite newspaper section than what they offered.
+As a loyal reader, I wanted something different from my favorite newspaper section than what they offered.
 But sometimes cavalier comes off as confident.
 I got the job.

 An editor with a scratchy voice pointed me to a beat-up desk and told me my deadline was the following week.
 This was going to be interesting.
 And folks, I’m here to tell you it has been interesting.